How Myofascial Release Could Relieve Your Pain

 Many patients with chronic pain, including those with fibromyalgia, chronic headaches, rheumatoid arthritis, osteoarthritis, low back pain, and shoulder pain are finding relief from the pain, fatigue and mood disorders associated with their conditions after receiving myofascial release therapy.

 Several studies support myofascial release therapy as beneficial for reducing pain, anxiety, and fatigue and increasing mobility.
 One study, conducted by the Department of Nursing and Physical Therapy at the University of Almeria in Spain followed 74 patients with fibromyalgia for 20 weeks to determine whether massage-myofascial release therapy could improve their pain, anxiety, quality of sleep, depression, and quality of life.
 Study participants were randomly assigned to either a myofascial release group or a placebo group.
-Pain, anxiety, quality of sleep, depression, and quality of life were determined at baseline, after the last treatment session, and at 1 month and 6 months.
+Pain, anxiety, quality of sleep, depression, and quality of life were determined at baseline, after the last treatment session, and at one month and six months.
 Immediately after treatment and at 1 month, anxiety levels, quality of sleep, pain, and quality of life were improved in the experimental group over the placebo group.
-At 6 months, there was no significant difference in quality of sleep between the myofascial release and placebo groups, but the myofascial release group continued to experience less pain and better quality of life.
+At six months, there was no significant difference in quality of sleep between the myofascial release and placebo groups, but the myofascial release group continued to experience less pain and better quality of life.

 Another study released by the Department of Physical Therapy at the University of Miami observed a 54-year-old woman with rheumatoid arthritis and collagenous colitis who received six sessions of myofascial release therapy and showed improvements in pain, fatigue, gastrointestinal tract function, cervical range of motion, and quality of life.
 Therapy benefits lasted five weeks and when additional sessions of myofascial release were provided, continued for another five weeks.